CarlosLannister/Commander-Lambda/README.md

-## This is a solution for the google foo.bar challenge Commander Lambda
+## This is my attempt at a solution for the google foo.bar challenge Commander Lambda.
+It is not yet solved but I feel im close.

 ## The directions are as follows: